Lorna Jackson

-Lorna Jackson (October 25, 1935 – April 5, 2002) was a local politician in Vaughan for 28 years.
+Lorna Jackson (October 25, 1935 – April 5, 2002) was a local politician in Vaughan, Ontario, Canada (adjacent to Toronto), for 28 years.
 During her career, she served as both a local and a regional councillor, as well as serving as the Mayor of Vaughan for 20 years.
 She died while in office in 2002.

 Political career

 Jackson was first elected as a councillor in 1974.
 She served six years until she was elected as a regional councillor in 1980.
 In 1982, Jackson was elected as the Town of Vaughan's second mayor.
 Jackson led the city council and staff through much rapid growth, as well as the transition from a town into a city in 1991.
 She continued to be re-elected as mayor for a total of seven terms until her death in 2002.

 In addition to her responsibilities as a member on the city council for Vaughan, Jackson also served on York Regional Council for 22 years.
 She was a member of its health, finance, planning and economic development committees.
 Additionally, Jackson was a member of the Toronto and Region Conservation Authority, a former chair of the York Regional Police Services Board, served on the Greater Toronto Services Board, and a member of the board of directors of Hydro Vaughan Distribution Inc.